-China confident of achieving 2023 economic growth target: state planner
+China confident of achieving 2023 economic growth target: State planner

 "China's economy is steadily improving," Zhao said, adding they are "full of confidence" in achieving the 2023 economic growth target.

-The government will also tackle risks related to property, finance and local government debt in an appropriate manner, Zhao said.
+Meanwhile, the government will also "coordinate development and security and tackle risks related to property, finance and local government debt in an appropriate manner", Zhao said.

-China's economy staged one of its weakest performances in decades last year, when gross domestic product (GDP) grew by just 3 per cent, squeezed by stringent COVID controls, a crisis in the property sector and a crackdown on private enterprise.
+Analysts noted economic and financial risks featured more prominently in this year's work report, highlighting the government's concerns over a slowing global economy, local government debt and persistent problems in the property sector.

+"On the major tasks for the new year, the government work report spent an entire section emphasising effectively preventing and defusing major economic and financial risks, which was not specifically discussed in last year's government work report," Nomura analysts pointed out in a note.